ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electricity-consumption.md

 ![Distribution of the forecasted error](/assets/2023-01-06/forecast-error-distribution.png)

-The sample distribution calculated with kernel density estimation seems higher, and to have a fatter tail than the gaussian, maybe due to outliers.
+The sample distribution calculated with kernel density estimation seems higher, and seems to have a fatter tail than the gaussian, maybe due to outliers.

 ### Q-Q plot

 ![Q-Q plot of the forecasted error](/assets/2023-01-06/qq-plot.png)

 Both the ends of the Q-Q plot deviate from the straight line and its center follows a straight line.
-Kurtosis is 8, confirm that the tail is larger than one draw from a normal distribution.
+Kurtosis is 8, confirm that the tail is larger than one drawn from a normal distribution.

 ### Jarque-Bera Tests
 Since sample size is quite large (> 10000), we can use the Jarque-Bera test.